luziusmeisser/agentecon/README.md

-# An Agent-Based Simulation of the Stolper-Samuelson Effect
+# An Agent-Based Simulation of the Stolper-Samuelson Effect (#ComputationalEconomicsPaper)

-This branch contains the model described in the paper "An Agent-Based Simulation of the Solper-Samuelson effect" as revised and submitted to the journal Computational Economics.
+This branch contains the model described in the paper [An Agent-Based Simulation of the Solper-Samuelson Effect](http://master.agentecon.com/draft.pdf) as revised and submitted to the journal Computational Economics.
+This configuration is also part of the master's thesis [Mastering Agent-Based Economics](http://master.agentecon.com/thesis.pdf).

 In order to modify and run the model yourself, you should follow these steps: